Gralerfics/pipelined_arithmetic/README.md

 ## Template Structure

-Each template is stored in a folder with the same name of the template.
+Each template is stored in a single folder.
 There should be a `config.json` and the architecture files in the folder (a `README.md` is also welcomed).

-The template information will be used to
+The name of the template is decided by the information in `config.json`, instead of the folder name.

+Only folders those contain `config.json` will be considered as a template.

 ### About `config.json`